 Mental health support

-It's normal for a traumatic event to affect you emotionally, even if you are not directly affected these events can re-trigger previous memories and emotions.
-This may even happen weeks or months after.
+It's normal for a traumatic events to affect people emotionally, even if not directly affected these events can re-trigger previous memories and emotions.
+This may even happen weeks or months afterwards.

-We have also engaged APMHA HealthCare to provide free counselling services and advice options.
-This service is available between 9am-6pm Monday to Friday by calling 1300 514 811.
-Click here for more information and here to visit AMPHA HealthCare's bushfire webpage.
+We have funded APMHA HealthCare to provide free counselling services and advice options to people in our region affected by the 2019-2020 bushfires.
+This service is available 9am-6pm Monday to Friday by calling 1300 514 811.

 - Beyondblue: Bushfires and mental health

 - Beyondblue: Looking after yourself after a disaster